 Still, at this point you desperately need both practical advice and expert guidance as you deal with the process of obtaining and negotiating your first physician contract.
 The simple fact is that the world of academic medicine is somewhat insular.
 Nobody would question your keen intelligence, and you have obtained, through plain hard work, an incredible amount of highly specialized knowledge.
-However, analyzing compensation structures and contractual terms for physician employment agreements is another “specialty” altogether.
+However, physician contract review and MGMA compensation analysis are another “specialty” altogether.
 Just when you thought the race was over, you’re suddenly looking at an unexpected final hurdle.
 You can’t stumble now!
 You need a consult –stat!

 You have sobering responsibilities, both to yourself and to those you love to make the best possible decisions at this critical juncture.
 Your first physician contract will influence the rest of your life – not just your professional career.
 It is vitally important to use every resource available to you to assure the best possible outcome when negotiating your first physician contract.

 My advice?
 Play the “dumb doc.”
 Please don’t be offended – this charade is simply a negotiation tactic that can be handy in several circumstances.
 You can gain time to consider a proposition, for example, or you can say it’s your advisers, not you, who are critical of the offer.
 By explaining with a smile that you “really don’t understand this legal and business stuff,” you can take full advantage of the expertise of your advisers.
 By the way, you are likely to see this tactic used against you at least once during recruitment and negotiation, so just recognize the tactic for what it is and go with the flow when negotiating your first physician contract.